kent-map/dickens/docs/about.md

 But rather than simply recreating a historic experience, the research aims to problematise the ways in which we interpret and represent the past.
 What do we think we know about the history of local landscapes?
 How do conflicting perspectives and gaps in the record remind us that representation is always selective and that hi_story_ is just that – a story we tell to others and ourselves?

 As the map grows so too will the capacity for making unforeseen connections.
 While the project inevitably reflects the interests of the research team, it is highly collaborative and is not designed to showcase or privilege any one argument over another.
-Instead it will help you find your own answers to questions you haven’t thought of asking yet.
+Instead it will help you find your own answers to questions you haven’t thought of yet.

 ## About the collaborators